 The realization that you are broke once the holiday ends can also cause depression after Christmas.
 If you overspent money during Christmas, now in January, you might realize you barely have enough to get through to your next paycheck.
 To avoid frustration, craft a budget plan to control your expenses and ensure you stick to it.

 Does self-help seem not to be enough?
-See a doctor to get medications or psychological support.
+See a doctor to get medication for depression online.

 Post-holiday blues can interfere with your productivity at work and eliminate all the feelings of joy you had over Christmas.
 However, learning to overcome post-vacation blues with the tips listed above will ensure you regain your footing as you start your year.
 If you notice the symptoms remain for too long, seek professional help and get a personalized plan for overcoming depression.